cdcarson/frieda/README.md

 ```

+### `.frieda-metadata`

-The `.frieda-schema` directory contains convenient information about the schema.
-Frieda only updates it; it does not rely on the contents.
-You can safely add it to `.gitignore`, and probably should, since a version folder gets added to `.frieda-schema/history` every time `frieda` runs.
+The `.frieda-metadata` directory contains convenient information about the schema.
+Frieda only updates the contents; it does not rely on them.
+You can safely add it to `.gitignore`, and probably should, since a version folder gets added to `.frieda-metadata/history` every time `frieda` runs.
 Contents:

 - `schema.json`: The schema as (1) fetched and (2) parsed.
 Useful for debugging and filing issues.
 - `schema.sql`: The current `CREATE TABLE` / `CREATE VIEW` statements
-- `history`: A directory containing past versions of the above.
+- `history`: A directory where past versions are saved.
 Each version has a folder containing:
   - The previous versions of `schema.json` and `schema.sql`
   - The previous version of `<outputDirectory>/schema-definition.d.ts`

+### `.friedarc.json`

+Contains the two main [options](#options).
+It should be added to git.

+### `schema-definition.d.ts`

+The `<outputDirectory>/schema-definition.d.ts` file is (initially) populated from the database schema, using some reasonable assumptions mapping MySQL column types to javascript field types.
+Edit this file as needed to override those assumptions, or narrow the type.
+Examples:

+- Type a `bigint` column as javascript `bigint` or `number` rather than the default of `string`.
+- Assign a `json` column a type imported from your project or a library.
+- See [Field Types](#field-types) for more examples.

 ## Javascript Types